In this article, I want to talk to you about how to resign the right way, especially if you are a part of the inner circle.

 What do you think happened?

 Well, you know you are part of the inner circle when there is no push back.
 They just take your opinion seriously.

 I was an analyst at that time.
-I should not even be interviewing a partner from a rival firm, but they asked me to do it.
+I should not even be interviewing a partner level candidate, but they asked me to do it.
 Maybe they thought I would say yes.
 But I said no. There was no dispute.
 She never joined the firm.

 So that is the second criteria.